hxuhack/course_safepl/notes/chapter1_stack_smash.md

 ```

 ### 1.2.2 RoP Attack
 If DEP is enabled, we cannot inject shellcode directly on the stack.
-The idea of RoP is to use existing codes to achieve the same sematics.
+The idea of RoP is to use existing code to achieve the same sematics.
 For example, we may change the return address to the system function.
 As long as we can set the patameter to "/bin/sh" before that, we should be able to execute system("/bin/sh") and obtain the shell.

 The following figure demonstrates the mechanism of an RoP attack.
 We first change the return address to some gaddet code that allow us to assign the parameter value to "/bin/sh".
 According to the calling convention of x86_64, the first parameter is saved in the rdi register.
 Therefore, some instructions containing "pop rdi" might be useful as our gadget.
 In our example, after "pop rdi", the "ret" instruction will use the data on top of the stack as the return address.
 We set the address to the function entry of system().